Actual name: Salomon, Solomon, Shlomo.

 Despertar Del Desierto

-In 1936, Mony Abraham registered the trademark "Despertar Del Desierto" ("Desert's Revival" ?) and logo for a fabric company.
+In 1936, Mony Abraham registered the trademark and logo for "Despertar Del Desierto" ("Desert Awakening"), a fabric company.

 Despertar Del Desierto - Trademark and Logo, 1936